Kelly, Gordon, b. 1924

 Collection size: 0.4 linear ft.

-Biographical/Historical Note: Gordon Kelly was born in Wells County, Indiana in 1924.
+Biographical/Historical Note: Gordon Kelly (b.
+1924) was a portrait painter, New York, N.Y.
+Kelly was born in Wells County, Indiana in 1924.
 At the Art Students League of New York, Kelly was a promising portrait painter and a protege of Kenneth Hayes Miller.
 Kelly also studied with Reginald Marsh.
 Kelly helped Miller develop his (unpublished) manuscript "The Third Dimension in Painting" and Miller consistently encouraged Kelly and supported Kelly's teaching appointment at the League.
-Kelly returned to Indiana upon Miller's death in 1952, where he was "born again" and produced only "Christian art."
+Kelly returned to Indiana upon Miller's death in 1952.

-The donor, Mark Kelly, is the son of Gordon Kelly.
+Donated in 1987 by Mark Kelly, the son of Gordon Kelly.